Presenting Unbinned Differential Cross Section Results: Acknowledgments

 \section{Acknowledgments}

+AB is supported by the DFG (German Research Foundation) under grant 396021762 – TRR 257.
+BM gratefully acknowledges the continuous support from LPNHE, CNRS/IN2P3, Sorbonne Universit\'e and Universit\'e de Paris.
 BN was supported by the Department of Energy, Office of Science under contract number DE-AC02-05CH11231.
 JR is partially supported by NWO, the Dutch Science Council.
 JT is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}), and by the U.S. DOE Office of High Energy Physics under grant number DE-SC0012567.
+RW is supported by FRS-FNRS (Belgian National Scientific Research Fund) IISN projects 4.4503.16.
 We would like to thank the organizers of the Les Houches PhysTeV workshop series (especially Emanuele Re), which hosted the online forum that began this document in June of 2021.